 Short Lets Registration - Nottingham

-Councils are awaiting timelines and guidelines from the Secretary of State for Housing Michael Gove, but make no mistake short stay ' airbnb's' are now by law to be properly regulated in terms of Health & Safety and to make sure that proper permissions are in place.
+Councils are awaiting timelines and guidelines from the Secretary of State for Housing but make no mistake short stay ' airbnb's' are now by law to be properly regulated in terms of Health & Safety and to make sure that proper permissions are in place.
+Can you be a short term let winner ?

-The first introduction of a registration scheme may be ‘ light touch’ and we note that Visit England / AA the official tourist board have very recently introduced a new totally online registration called ‘ Visitor Ready’ https://business.ratedtrips.com/assessment/AA-and-VisitEngland-scheme-modernisation-overview … this may be a format that Councils will approve for their own Holiday Let Registration Schemes.
+The first introduction of a registration scheme may be ‘ light touch’ and we note that Visit England / AA the official tourist board have very recently introduced a new totally online registration called ‘ Visitor Ready’ https://business.ratedtrips.com/assessment/AA-and-VisitEngland-scheme-modernisation-overview … this may be a format that the government will approve for their own Holiday Let Registration Scheme.

 The Levelling Up & Regeneration Act 2023 appears to state that if a short let property is not a registered short let then the OTA platforms such as airbnb and others should NOT BE ALLOWED to advertise those properties.
 We wait to see how airbnb intend to enforce this law.